Sacramento Performing Arts Conservatory

 Sacramento Performing Arts Conservatory is dedicated to providing quality arts instruction to young people who might otherwise never have the chance to learn to play perform before an audience.
 The School is also widely recognized as a training center for serious arts students.
 In an environment that honors achievement, creativity and personal growth.
 Sacramento Performing Arts Conservatory nurtures the aspirations of all students, regardless of their artistic ability or economic circumstances, while inspiring a lifelong love of the arts, no matter their eventual career path.
 Each student is carefully matched to a member of our school's talented and dedicated faculty.

-Sacramento Performing Arts Conservatory offers Before and After-School Programs, Saturday, and Sunday music and arts instructions along with theory, composition, ensemble and performance activities.
+Sacramento Performing Arts Conservatory offers during school, before and after-school, Saturday, and Sunday music and arts practical instructions along with theory, composition, ensemble and performance activities.
 Our School also offers Luthier and Theater Composer Workshops, music instructions to adults of all ages and levels, and presents free public concerts and recitals by students, faculty, and guest artists every year.

 As the only non-profit provider of Music and Art Therapy (MAT) in the Sacramento region, SPAC has contracted to serving children and adults with special needs at various partnering schools, foster care agencies, and community-based organizations.
 The aim of our MAT Program is to clinically address the developmental, social, emotional, and psychological of individuals with special needs through active art/music making with experienced, trained licensed and credentialed art/music therapists.
 Without our program, the majority of the individuals with whom we work would not receive any type of any art therapy service.
 We hope that this program will aid our students to lead flourishing lives with enhanced social and community engagement.
 Sacramento Performing Arts Conservatory presents numerous local and international performances each season, representing both the best of the classical traditions and the boldest of contemporary performance.
 Students who fully participate in the Performing Arts offerings at SPAC will surely reap the rewards of our rich learning community.